lxmcf/sprite-bundler-redux/docs/make-loader.md

 Nice and simple!
 However the complexity comes in interpreting the data for your graphics library whether that be raylib, SDL or intergrating into an existing game engine.

-With all data being aligned to 4 bytes; it is easy to skip over data you may need, for example you may not need the name of each atlas to be loaded; simply skip over that data!
+With all data being aligned to 4 bytes; it is easy to skip over data you may not need, for example you may not need the name of each atlas to be loaded; simply skip over that data!

 ```js
 // Step by Step Example